Mob sets police station ablaze over alleged killing of youth in Imo community

 He said that the police officer pulled his trigger on the deceased, shooting sporadically when other youths tried to apprehend him over the killing of the young man.

-According to NAN, the Imo State Police Command Public Relations Officer, Mr Orlando Ikeokwu, is yet to be briefed on the development.
+The Imo State Police Command Public Relations Officer, Mr Orlando Ikeokwu, said he was yet to be briefed on the development when NAN contacted him on the matter.